ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ![](files/91030064.png)

-## Payment failure messages in WooCommerce Blocks (Cart & Checkout)

-When using WooCommerce’s **block-based Cart and Checkout**, the way system messages are rendered differs significantly from classic (PHP-template based) WooCommerce pages.

-### Important note about failure messages

-WooCommerce Blocks do **not** automatically render WooCommerce notices (`wc_add_notice()`) unless the page explicitly contains the **Store Notices** block.

-This means that payment failure messages (for example, rejected or cancelled Resurs payments) may not be visible to the customer if:

-- The store uses the block-based Cart or Checkout, and
-- The **Store Notices** block is not present on those pages

-This behavior is a limitation of WooCommerce Blocks and is not specific to the Resurs Bank plugin.

-### Recommended solution

-To ensure that customers always see important payment-related messages:

-1. Edit the Cart and Checkout pages using the WordPress block editor
-2. Add the **WooCommerce → Store Notices** block
-3. Place it near the top of the page for best visibility

-Once the Store Notices block is present, all standard WooCommerce notices, including Resurs payment failure messages, will be displayed correctly.

-### Fallback behavior

-In environments where block notices are not rendered, the plugin may fall back to alternative rendering strategies to ensure that critical information reaches the customer.
-The exact placement of such fallback messages can vary depending on theme and layout.

-### Summary

-- Classic WooCommerce themes render notices automatically
-- WooCommerce Blocks require the **Store Notices** block
-- This is a WooCommerce architectural design choice
-- No plugin can fully override this behavior using PHP alone

 ## Handling free shipping cost values requiring numeric casting

 WooCommerce usually returns the shipping cost as a decimal string, but there are edge cases